Air Fryer Whole Chicken

 I absolutely love cooking a whole chicken in the air fryer, and I know you will, too.
 Here’s why:

-- Multi-use leftovers: any leftover meat from your air fryer whole chicken is perfect to use in other recipes throughout the week like sandwiches, soups, or salads.
-We also love it in Chicken Cordon Bleu Casserole, Creamy Salsa Verde Chicken Enchiladas, and Chicken and Biscuits Cobbler.
+• Multi-use leftovers: any leftover meat from your air fryer whole chicken is perfect to use in other recipes throughout the week like sandwiches, soups, or salads.
+We also love it in Chicken Cordon Bleu Casserole, Creamy Salsa Verde Chicken Enchiladas, and Chicken Cobbler.

 Ingredients for Air Fryer Whole Chicken (just 3!)

-How to Cook a Whole Chicken in an Air Fryer – Step by Step
+How to Cook a Whole Chicken in the Air Fryer – Step by Step

 Step 1: Prep chicken